nicfontaine/clpsm/README.md

 ![clpsm logo](../master/_img/logo-256.png)
 <br>
 The greatest tool you _always_ knew you never needed.
-Cause fuck those shitty monetized sites that take 3 clicks and 700 http requests to get to some text that you copied into a _Slack_ snippet back in the _Snow Leopard_ days but never starred.
+'Cause fuck those shitty monetized sites that take 3 clicks and 700 http requests to get to some text that you copied into a _Slack_ snippet back in the _Snow Leopard_ days but never starred.

 Now all of your _"rock star"_ design needs are just a mainline **npm** speedball away.
-Just make sure your terminal has the latest version of [Bootstrap](https://giphy.com/gifs/tqKjGPAgbNVPq/html5) installed and supports [4k textures](http://media.kotaku.foxtrot.future.net.uk/wp-content/uploads/sites/52/2016/11/ac2.jpg).
+Just make sure your terminal is running the latest version of [Bootstrap](https://giphy.com/gifs/tqKjGPAgbNVPq/html5) and supports [4k textures](http://media.kotaku.foxtrot.future.net.uk/wp-content/uploads/sites/52/2016/11/ac2.jpg).

-Nah, jk.. it just requires **xclip**.
+Nah, jk.. it just requires **xclip**. _sorry mac_ ;(

 ![screen recording](../master/_img/clpsm-rec.gif)
 <br>